thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 entity-name-1:
     0:
         image: /images/user-guide/ui/alias/entity-name-1-pe.png
-        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Group entities" filter type.
+        title: 'In the "Add alias" dialog box, enter the alias name, and select the "Entity name" filter type.
 Then choose the entities type and enter an expression that will filter the names of the displayed entities - “Compressor”.'

 entity-name-2:
     0: